 18 November 2010

 Stockholm District Court approves a request to detain Mr Assange for questioning on suspicion of rape, sexual molestation and unlawful coercion.
-Sweden's Director of Prosecution Marianne Ny says he has not been available for questioning.
+Swedish Director of Prosecution Marianne Nye says he has not been available for questioning.

 18 October 2010

 The Wikileaks founder is denied residency in Sweden.
 No reason is given, although an official on Sweden's Migration Board tells the AFP news agency "he did not fulfil the requirements".